-Symptom Remedy The Disklavier cannot send or receive MIDI data with Make sure that the MIDI cables or USB cable are other MIDI instruments. connected properly.
-A MIDI loop was accidentally created when you Configure the setting for the MIDI OUT terminal to connected a computer to the MIDI OUT terminal on "KBD OUT." your Disklavier, so that song data is sent back and forth between the computer and the Disklavier.
+Symptom Remedy The Disklavier cannot send or receive MIDI data with other MIDI instruments.
+Make sure that the MIDI cables or USB cable are connected properly.
+A MIDI loop was accidentally created when you connected a computer to the MIDI OUT terminal on your Disklavier, so that song data is sent back and forth between the computer and the Disklavier.
+Configure the setting for the MIDI OUT terminal to "KBD OUT."